-Roseau's French Quarter is just south of Great George Street in the downtown area and according to, "a thoroughfare of hustle and bustle."
+Roseau's French Quarter is just south of Great George Street in the downtown area and one of the busiest areas on the island.
 This quarter contains a number of shops, restaurants and bars, as well as some of the city's grandest architecture.
-Taste the local fare at Roseau Market, one of the largest outdoor markets in the Caribbean, according to .
+Taste the local fare at the Old Market of Roseau, one of the largest outdoor markets in the Caribbean.

-On the northwest part of the island is Portsmouth, Dominica's second largest town, and a recommended spot for boating, diving and whale-watching.
-North of Portsmouth, experts also recommend Cabrits National Historical and Marine Park, which contains Fort Shirley, an old British stronghold; a large swamp; a couple extinct volcanoes and coral reefs that are ideal for snorkeling.
-Cabrits also contains some of the island's few beaches and is located is just north of Portsmouth.
+On the northwest part of the island is Portsmouth, Dominica's second-largest town, and a recommended spot for boating, diving and whale-watching.
+North of Portsmouth, experts also recommend Cabrits National Historical and Marine Park, which contains Fort Shirley, an old British stronghold; a large swamp; a handful of extinct volcanoes and coral reefs that are ideal for snorkeling.
+Cabrits also contains some of the island's few beaches and is located just north of Portsmouth.

-Marigot provides visitors with their first glimpse of the island, since most U.S. visitors fly into the Marigot's Melville Hall Airfield via Puerto Rico.
+Marigot provides visitors with their first glimpse of the island, since most U.S. visitors fly into the Marigot's Douglas–Charles Airport via Puerto Rico.
 Perched on the northeast coast of the island facing the Atlantic Ocean, the small city of Marigot offers several hotel and restaurant options and provides access to the north coast beaches.
 Professional and leisure travelers recommend swimming at the Sari-Sari Waterfall, a 150-foot waterfall with a swimming hole at the bottom.

 Morne Trois Pitons National Park is a UNESCO World Heritage site located in the south-central part of the island that has thick jungles, large mountains and several lakes, including the second-largest hot spring in the world.
-Writers also recommend the spectacular views of Trafalgar Falls.
+Past visitors also recommend checking out the spectacular views of Trafalgar Falls.
 Travelers can hike around the waterfalls and view the cascades from a viewing platform.
-The Rain Forest Aerial Tram also offers an aerial tour of the area, and features a large 350-feet-high suspension bridge, from which you can view the rainforest.

 Dominica is a safe island in the Caribbean; tourist-targeted crime is rare and residents are more than willing to help you out.
-Of course common sense prevails -- so keep close track of your valuables and lock your rental car when driving or parked.
+Common sense always prevails though, so be sure to keep close track of your valuables and lock your rental car when driving or parked.

-Dominicans are faster and more aggressive drivers than most Americans, plus the roads are twisty and pot-hole laden.
+Dominicans are faster and more aggressive drivers than most Americans, plus the roads are often twisted and pothole-laden.
 Add in the fact that driving is on the left and many tourists face a culture shock on their first foray behind the wheel.
 Unless you have an adventurous spirit, many experts suggest you leave the driving to residents and seasoned visitors.
 Take a taxi instead, as they're inexpensive and easy to come by in the daylight hours.

 Dominica also has a reputation for clean water; those who live on the island often get their supply from roadside springs.
-Tap water is heavy chlorinated, however, so ask for bottled water to avoid the metallic taste.
+We’d recommend steering clear of both roadside springs and tap water (which is heavily chlorinated, but otherwise safe), and asking for bottled water to avoid any health issues.